Stafford Prison information

 Region: West Midlands

-Regional Manager: Teresa Clarke, Deputy Director of Custody
+Regional Manager: Teresa Clarke, Director of Midlands prisons

 Escort Area/Contractor: South Wales and West for IPT and out of area courts